Welcome to the Internet Chess Club (ICC). On the ICC you can play chess, get

 "seek 3 5 u".
 Seek can also be used to specify a rating range, as explained

-in help seeking.
+in "help seeking".
 You can post more than one seek ad, and "unseek" will remove

 all of them. "sought" lists all the seeking ads.